funwithbits/www.funwithbits.net/source/_posts/2017-01-21-hello-world.markdown

 development techniques, low-level hacks, game development, kernel, among other interesting topics I feel it's worth sharing with my readers.

-I don't expect people to know me prior to reading my blog because I'm almost a fresh blood "getting started".
-That being said, I'm going to introduce myself.
+I don't expect people to know me prior to reading my blog, so I'm going to introduce myself.

 I think that my father (unfortunately, he's no longer around us) is the main reason behind my interest in computers.
 When I was about 10 years old, he